labgrid-project/labgrid/man/labgrid-client.rst

 ``power (pw)`` action           Change (or get) a place's power status, where action is one of get, on, off, status

-``io`` action                   Interact with Onewire devices, where action is one of high, low, get
+``io`` action                   Interact with GPIO (OneWire, relays, ...) devices, where action is one of high, low, get

 ``console (con)``               Connect to the console